shubhxms/shubhxms.github.io/content/_index.md

 ## now

+- learning
+  - about a lot of things
-- working on [REDACTED]
+- reading
+  - The Information: A History, a Theory, a Flood by James Gleick
+  - Siddhartha by Hermann Hesse
+  - Zero to One
-- reading zero to one
+- listening to random podcasts
-- watching ao ashi
+- check [/stream](/stream) for link-drops {{% sidenote %}}blogs, videos, music{{% /sidenote %}}

 ## best work